IBM/SalesEnablement-test-repo/docs/Part 1/02 Reserve.md

 ![](_attachments/ReservationEmail.png)

     If you do not receive an e-mail, try deleting the existing reservation in ITZ and try creating a new one.
 If that doesn't work, open a support ticket in the #itz-techzone-support Slack channel.
 Include the reservation ID and summarize the problem in your message.

+Now that you have an active ITZ reservation, you can proceed.
+Remember, the default duration of the reservation is 2 days.
+You can extend the reservation for up to an extra four days.
+IBMers will need an active reservation to record their stand and deliver, and business partners will want it to complete the short quiz as part of the Level 3 learning plan.